 Have all the necessary permits and licenses for dog and/or cat breeding for where you reside

-All RPB breeders are required to have a Pennsylvania kennel licence prior to becoming a member of RPB.
-You must have a kennel licence if you operate a facility that keeps, harbors, boards, shelters, sells, gives away, or transfers a total of 26 or more dogs in any one calendar year.
+All RPB breeders are required to have a Pennsylvania kennel license prior to becoming a member of RPB.
+You must have a kennel license if you operate a facility that keeps, harbors, boards, shelters, sells, gives away, or transfers a total of 26 or more dogs in any one calendar year.

 All of your breeding animals must be up to date with their vaccinations (canine and feline vaccinations and rabies vaccinations) and be registered with your county or council as required.

 Learn how to become an RPB breeder here.